DePaul University Scholarships 2025–2026 | Merit, Competitive & Honors Aid

 Is financial aid automatic?

 All admitted students are automatically considered for merit scholarships.
-For need-based aid, filing the FAFSA is required.
-The CSS Profile is generally not required for most students, though certain institutional or special scholarships may request it.
-Families should confirm requirements when applying for specific programs.
+For need-based aid, the FAFSA is required.
+The CSS Profile is generally not required but may be requested for specific donor or special programs.

 ✅ Automatic Merit Scholarships

-International Freshman Academic Scholarship $12,000–$32,000/yr Automatic for admitted international freshmen No Yes International admits with strong academic records; top end of range for rigorous coursework*
+International Freshman Academic Scholarship $12,000–$32,000/yr Automatic for admitted international freshmen No Yes International admits with rigorous academics Nov 15

 🏆 Competitive Scholarships